onflow/docs/docs/guides/fungible-token.md

 }
 ```

-We also want to decide which account we want to give this ability to.
-In our example, let's give it to the contract account.
-We can set this in the contract init function below the setting of total supply so that on the contracts creation the minter is stored on the contract account.
+We also want to decide which account/s we want to give this ability to.
+In our example, we'll give it to the account where the contract is deployed.
+We can set this in the contract init function below the setting of total supply so that when the contract is created the minter is stored on the same account.

 ```
 import "FungibleToken"